mailjet/api-documentation/guides/_event-api.md

 recipient | user unknown | Email address doesn't exist, double check it for typos !
  | mailbox inactive | Account has been inactive for too long (likely that it doesn't exist anymore).
  | quota exceeded | Even though this is a non-permanent error, most of the time when accounts are over-quota, it means they are inactive.
+ | blacklisted | You tried to send to a blacklisted recipient for this account.
+ | spam reporter | You tried to send to a recipient that has reported a previous message from this account as spam.
 domain | invalid domain | There's a typo in the domain name part of the address.
 Or the address is so old that its domain has expired !
  | no mail host | Nobody answers when we knock at the door.
  | relay/access denied | The destination mail server is refusing to talk to us.
  | greylisted | This is a temporary error due to possible unrecognised senders.
 Delivery will be re-attempted.
+ | typofix | The domain part of your recipient email address was not valid.
+content | bad or empty template | You should check that the template you are using has a content or is not corrupted.
+ | error in template language | Your content contain a template language error , you can refer to the [error reporting functionalities](#templates-error-management) to get more information.
 spam | sender blocked | This is quite bad!
 You should contact us to investigate this issue.
  | content blocked | Something in your email has triggered an anti-spam filter and your email was rejected.
 Please contact us so we can review the email content and report any false positives.
  | policy issue | We do our best to avoid these errors with outbound throttling and following best practices.
 Although we do receive alerts when this happens, make sure to contact us for further information and a workaround
 system | system issue | Something went wrong on our server-side.
 A temporary error.
 Please contact us if you receive an event of this type.
  | protocol issue | Something went wrong with our servers.
 This should not happen, and never be permanent !
  | connection issue | Something went wrong with our servers.
 This should not happen, and never be permanent !
 mailjet | preblocked | You tried to send an email to an address that recently (or repeatedly) bounced.
 We didn't try to send it to avoid damaging your reputation.
-(Coming soon: New options to bypass email blocking)
  | duplicate in campaign | You used X-Mailjet-DeduplicateCampaign and sent more than one email to a single recipient.
 Only the first email was sent; the others were blocked.

 ##Online Demonstration